 If I Ran the Zoo!

-What is the role of a modern zoo?
 What do zoos do and why do they exist?
-Let's take a look at some common misconceptions about zoos and spark a conversation about their role in modern society.
-Hear about the history and origins of zoological institutions, explore the current state of zoos and their role in conservation, and consider what a “good” zoo looks like and who watches out for them.
+We are pleased to welcome the Toronto Zoo’s new CEO, its Curator of Reproductive Programs & Research and an animal behaviorist to explore common misconceptions about zoos and spark a conversation about their role in modern society.
+Hear about the history and origins of zoological institutions and investigate the current state of zoos and their role in conservation.
+Learn what a “good” zoo looks like and who is watching out for them.

 Dr. Suzanne MacDonald - Research in my laboratory is comparative in approach.
 We study a wide range of primate species (gorillas, orangutans, Old and New World monkeys, prosimians) in "naturalistic" environments, at the Toronto Zoo and other zoos across North America.
 We are also involved in several projects looking at reproductive behavior in endangered species, including cheetahs, elephants, rhinos, Vancouver Island marmots, and black-footed ferrets.

 My research interests center on the cognitive mechanisms involved in foraging behaviour.
 A major focus of the work is on spatial memory - how do animals remember where they have been?
 How do animals encode and use complex information about their environments?
 I am also interested in the types of strategies animals use while foraging, and am looking at social foraging in several primate species.
 Practical applications of this work include increasing the psychological well-being of captive zoo animals through behavioural enrichment and improved habitat design.

 Mr. Dolf DeJong - Mr. DeJong is the CEO of the Toronto Zoo.
 He comes to Toronto Zoo from the Vancouver Aquarium Marine Science Centre (VAMSC) where he began his career as the Vice-President, Conservation and Education, in June 2012 and was then appointed Vice President and General Manager of VAMSC in June 2016.